cjlucas/ruby-yayenc/README.markdown

-YAYEnc is a 100% ruby yEnc encoder (no decoder yet).
+YAYEnc is a 100% Ruby yEnc encoder (no decoder yet).

 ---
 ## Synopsis ##